vsrinivas/fuchsia/docs/gen/build_arguments.md

 **Overridden from the default:** `true`

-From //third_party/skia/BUILD.gn:25
+From //third_party/skia/BUILD.gn:26

 ### skia_use_fonthost_mac

 **Current value (from the default):** `false`

-From //third_party/skia/BUILD.gn:26
+From //third_party/skia/BUILD.gn:27

 ### skia_use_freetype

 **Current value (from the default):** `true`

-From //third_party/skia/BUILD.gn:27
+From //third_party/skia/BUILD.gn:28

 ### skia_use_harfbuzz